Subscribe and Listen Now!

 There has since been a new Federal Trade Commission rule on the horizon, which pushes online vendors such as Amazon to stiffen up regulations as far as labeling products with their country of origin.
 Although this may be a step in the right direction, it is still based on the honor system considering there is no check-in process to determine if products are in fact labeled properly.
 Even though it doesn't seem fair for companies such as Titan Abrasive, understandably it seems almost impossible to crack down on every manufacturer to determine whether or not their claims are accurate.

-Importance of Sourcing Components Made in the U.SA
+Made In USA: The Importance of Sourcing Components

 Have you ever heard the term, "they just don't make things like they use to?"
 Titan Abrasive has been manufacturing American-made sandblasting equipment since the 1950s and Brandon has made it clear that sourcing components made in the USA is more difficult nowadays than it was in the past due to globalization.
 Brandon has carried this pride with him not only as the CEO of Titan Abrasive but also enforces this mentality in his daily life as he does his best to purchase personal goods that are made in the USA.
 Not only does this mentality support the US workforce but it also gives consumers a sense of nostalgia knowing products made in the USA are good quality.